 Children in their first three years of age are in a developmental phase, which is very oral.
 Biting, while not an acceptable behavior, is typical for toddlers and not unusual for two-year olds.
 It may occur in groups of children just on the verge of fluent language.
 Biting is upsetting for children, parents, and staff.
-We deal with it in an appropriate manner that is consistent with accepted practices in the early childhood field.
-Please see Appendix D, for information on steps our program takes when biting becomes an issue.
+We deal with it appropriately, consistent with accepted practices in the early childhood field.
+Please see Appendix E, for information on steps our program takes when biting becomes an issue.